 Starting a business is the fun part, running a business is where all the work come is.

-One of the never ending tasks that on the MUST DO list is bookkeeping.
+One of the never-ending tasks that’s on the MUST DO list is bookkeeping.
 But what is it really?
-What does it entail.
+What does it entail?

 Well, they are right.
-You must do your bookkeeping.
+You MUST do your bookkeeping.
 And I’m not just saying that because I’m in the bookkeeping business.
-I’m saying that because aside from having a solid website and a separate business bank account, it’s one of the few foundational pieces of the business puzzle that’s vital to the success of a business.
+I’m saying that because aside from having a separate business bank account, it’s one of the few foundational pieces of the business puzzle that’s vital to the success of a business.

 Could you get by without?
 Sure… but (1) not for long and (2) not without flying blind…making business decisions in the dark – by your gut instincts and a prayer.

 I don’t know about you but as much as I’m down for the woo-woo feelings of life, I think I’d rather take business risks that are based on something more than a gut feeling.

 I’d prefer to take calculated risks based on one of my foundational puzzle pieces.

 A lot of people don’t know the difference between bookkeeping and accounting.
 Most use the terms interchangeably but there is a difference.

 Definition of bookkeeping – Bookkeeping is the recording of financial transactions, and is part of the process of accounting in business.
 Transactions include purchases, sales, receipts, and payments by an individual person or an organization/corporation.

 Definition of accounting – Accounting or accountancy is the measurement, processing and communication of financial information about economic entities.